ropensci/rcites/README.md

 ## Resources

+An other package dealing with data from and about CITES is [cites](https://github.com/ecohealthalliance/cites/), dealing with the CITES wildlife trade database.

 While creating this package, we greatly benefited from:
 1. [taxize](https://github.com/ropensci/taxize) that helps a lot in structuring this repository/package,
 2. the `httr` vignette: [Managing secrets](https://cran.r-project.org/web/packages/httr/vignettes/secrets.html), extremely helpful for packages dealing with API.

 ## Code of Conduct